hellstorm-software/HyKult/README.md

     - changed model from Rootling to Caseoh's player skin
     - added crafting recipe to Alchemist Workbench
 - turned Mosshorns into Moldhorns

+- *fixed an issue causing Caseoh to not load*